Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 To help you find the best axe to buy to complete a number of outdoor tasks, we’ve researched heavily and put the top models to the test.
 We set out to determine which is the best axe for splitting wood, the strongest axe for hardwood and the best survival axe.
 We looked at user-rated long term durability, grip comfort and weight.
 We also looked at cutting ability, favoring axes that could split a large pine log along the grain in twenty seconds or less.

 Our top pick is the Fiskars 378841-1002 X27 Super (36″) Splitting Axe.
-This is a big, well balanced axe that delivers a powerful swing and is easy to hold thanks to its vibration reducing FiberComp handle.
-Read on for more on this high quality axe and the rest of our top picks for the best axe you can buy.
+This is a big, well-balanced axe that delivers a powerful swing and is easy to hold thanks to its vibration-reducing FiberComp handle.
+Read on for more on this high-quality axe and the rest of our top picks for the best axe you can buy.
 And if you want to buy other equipment, have a look at the best tools available in the market.

 Award: TOP PICK